MichaelFirstAC/EventManager/README.md

 Before you begin, ensure you have the following installed on your system:

-Python 3: You can download it from python.org.
+- Python 3: You can download it from [python.org.](https://www.python.org/downloads/)

-MySQL Server & Workbench: The application is built using MySQL 8.0.
-You can download it from the official MySQL website.
+- MySQL Server & Workbench: The application is built using MySQL 8.0.
+You can download it from the [official MySQL website.](https://dev.mysql.com/downloads/installer/)

-A code editor like Visual Studio Code.

 ### 2. Dependencies